Ayms/node-Tor/README.md

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

-For simplification reasons, A can load http://peersm.com/peersm#Bridge_IP:Bridge_port-Peer_IP:Peer_port, simplification because it's not supposed to be very good to have this information in the URL since our server delivering the code will know it, but in that case that's not really sensitive information.
+For simplification reasons, A can load http://peersm.com/peersm#Bridge_IP:Bridge_port-Peer_IP:Peer_port, simplification because it's not supposed to be very good to have this information in the URL since our server delivering the code will know it, but in that case that's not really a sensitive information.

 A connects to one of them (CREATE_FAST) and sends a FIND_NODE [ID, modulus], it receives n (<=8) peers (n FOUND messages [ID,IP,port,modulus]) closest to it.
 Then it does this (CREATE_FAST + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.